Flag of Florida: Historical progression of the state flag

-Other
+Other flags

 Additional perspectives

 Some historians interpret the addition of a red saltire as a commemoration of Florida's contributions to the Confederacy by Governor Francis P. Fleming, who served in the 2nd Florida Regiment, Confederate army.
 The addition was made during a period promoting the "Lost Cause" of the antebellum South, around the time of the flag's change.
 According to historian John M. Coski, the Florida legislature adopted its new flag near the time when it disenfranchised African Americans and passed new Jim Crow laws and segregation.
-Other former Confederate slave states, such as Mississippi and Alabama, also adopted new state flags around the same time that they instituted Jim Crow segregation laws.
+Other former Confederate slave states, such as Mississippi and Alabama, also adopted new state flags around the same time that they instituted segregation laws.

 Not all historians agree with assertions about association with the Confederacy.
 James C. Clark, a lecturer in the University of Central Florida's history department, does not believe that Fleming's new flag had anything to do with the Confederacy.
-"That St. Andrew's Cross that Fleming added, the red X, dates back to the original flag the Spanish flew over Florida in the 16th century."
-Similarly, Canter Brown Jr., a Florida state-educated historian who has written extensively on Florida history, says he's "seen no specific evidence linking this flag to the Confederate one."
+"That St. Andrew's Cross that Fleming added, the red cross, dates back to the original flag the Spanish flew over Florida in the 16th century."
+Similarly, Canter Brown Jr., a Florida state-educated historian who has written extensively on Florida history, says he has "seen no specific evidence linking this flag to the Confederate one."

+In 2001, a survey conducted by the North American Vexillological Association ranked Florida's state flag 34th in design quality of the 72 Canadian provincial, U.S. state and U.S. territorial flags ranked.

+Flag of the governor

+Florida does not currently have a flag that represents the governor.
+An unofficial governor's flag was used in 1968 by governor Claude Kirk on his limousine, which flew next to the state flag.
+It was described as a blue flag with a white eagle in the center, with the eagle being chosen to represent Kirk's self-appointed title, "The Eagle."